Maternal & Child Health

 • Mothers' Gatherings

-The Center for Native Health’s Maternal & Child Health Program Area have begun hosting gatherings for mothers and their children, with activities and discussions intended to create support networks and community around the traditional practices, victories, and challenges of EBCI and Cherokee motherhood
+Starting in 2025 The Center for Native Health’s Maternal & Child Health Program will host gatherings aimed at expectant and new moms to develop support networks and community around the revitalization and implementation of traditional Cherokee motherhood practices.

 Contact us.